This is a recently updated article. All the latest details from 2021 are included for you.

 Let’s have a look at the the cheats you can buy with Bumble Premium features.

-You can activate Bumble starting at 2.49 dollar/euro per day.
+You can get access to Bumble Boost’s features for as little as 2.49 dollar/euro per day.

 Here’s what you get: